Klau5t4ler0x90/ChatGPT-Desktop/README.md

 The app icon is loaded from the `icon.png` file in the project root.
 You can replace this file with your own 512x512 `.png` to customize the look.

+You can download a logo from the web or create your own and save it as `icon.png` in the project root.

 ## Optional: Linux Desktop Integration

 You can create a `.desktop` launcher in: